nodejs/node-eps/xxx-package-json-esm-flag.md

 specified here would be applied.

-**The rule proposed here is that the ES module resolver always loads a module from package with a "module" property as an ES module, and loads a module from a package without that property as a CommonJS module (unless it is a .mjs file or "use module" source).**
+**The rule proposed here is that the ES module resolver always loads a module from package with an `"esm": true` property in its package.json file as an ES module, and loads a module from a package without that property as a CommonJS module (unless it is a .mjs file).**

-Under this rule, the simple cases remain the same as the DDJS proposal:

-* A package with only a `main` and no `module` property will be loaded as containing CommonJS modules only.
-* A package with only a `module` property and no `main` property will be loaded as containing ES Modules only.

-The difficult case with the DDJS proposal is the transition case of a package that contains both a `main` and `module` property - selecting which main entry point and target to use when loading `pkg` or `pkg/x.js`.

-For a package that contains both a `main` and a `module` property -
-* When the parent module doing the require is an ES Module, the `module` main will apply, and any module loaded from the package will be loaded as an ES Module.
-* When the parent module doing the require is a CommonJS module, the `main` main will apply, and any module loaded from the package will be loaded as a CommonJS Module.

-In this way, we continue to support the existing ecosystem with backwards compatibility, while keeping the scope of the specification as simple as possible.

-## 4.1 Public API for Mixed CJS and ES Module Packages

-A package delivering both CommonJS and ES Modules would then typically tell its users to just import via `import {x} from 'pkgName'` or `require('pkgName').x`, with the `module` and `main` properties applying respectively.

-In most cases, a package aiming to provide a solid baseline support of Node versions likely need only ship CommonJS modules, there is no rush on this deprecation path.

-A package aiming to support modern NodeJS versions only, can then ship ES modules without backwards compatibility just like using any other language feature like classes or arrow functions.

-The mixed case then applies to packages with a wide support base, that want to specifically expose ES modules to certain users.
-In such an edge case situation, package authors could specially document their separate ES module sub module require interface:

-`import {x} from 'pkgName/submodule.js'` for CommonJS and `import {x} from 'pkgName/es/submodule.js'` for the ES module variant.

-Alternatively simply a `.js` and `.mjs` variant, this being the author's preference.
+This is simpler than the `"module"` property in the package.json because it does not interfere in making the main entry point detection any different to how it already works today, it only changes the parsing default.

-## 4.2 Package Boundary Detection
+## 4.1 Package Boundary Detection

 This proposal, like DDJS, requires that we can get the package configuration given only a module path.
 This is based on checking the package.json file